Ahvar Rizvi

 Ahvar Rizvi (born 15 December 1999) is an Indian sports shooter.
 He won a gold medal and a team silver medal at the ISSF Shotgun World Championship 2017 in Moscow, Russia.
 He won a gold medal and a team gold medal at the World Championship 2018 in Changwon, South Korea.

 Early life

 Ahvar Rizvi was born on 15 December 1999 in Mahal village, Meerut, Uttar Pradesh.
 His father's name is Asif Hasan and mother's name is Farin Khatun.

 Career

-Ahvar Rizvi started his career in 2015.
-He won a gold medal and Team Silver medal at the ISSF Shotgun World Championship 2017 in Moscow, Russia.
-He won a Gold Medal And a team gold medal at the World Championship 2018 in Changwon, South Korea.
-In 2018 He won gold medal in men's double trap at the 62nd National Shotgun Championship in Jaipur.
+Ahvar Rizvi started his shooting career in 2015.
+He won a Gold medal and Team Silver medal at the ISSF Shotgun World Championship 2017 in Moscow, Russia.
+He won a Gold Medal And a Team Gold medal at the World Championship 2018 in Changwon, South Korea.
+In 2018 he won Gold medal in men's double trap at the 62nd National Shotgun Championship in Jaipur.